purple oxalis blossoms

 They were merely resting on their pips, you see.

-Native to South America and Africa (there are several species), oxalis plants seem to relish a period of dormancy, whether intentional or accidental.
+Native to South America and Africa (there are several species), oxalis plants seem to relish a period of dormancy of at least 4 to 6 weeks, whether intentional or accidental.
 A good parch will send them into a resting mode, as will shearing back all the leaves.
-I once did this as a spider mite intervention, and the new leaves came on totally clean.
+I once did this as a spider mite intervention.
+After the plants enjoyed a dry rest, and the new leaves came on totally clean.

 Sharing Shamrocks

-I like to repot crowded plants in spring -- prime sharing season for shamrocks.
-Even if all the leaves disappear from a pip share by a neighbor, new ones will emerge within days.
+I like to repot crowded plants in late winter -- prime sharing season for shamrocks.
+Even if all the leaves disappear from a pip that is actively growing, new ones will emerge within days.
 I have even seen oxalis roots sold in little bags, so they are pretty darn tough.

 Oxalis rhizomes